Skip to main content

 The Principle of Signal Entropy

-In a probabilistic system, ambiguity is not neutral; it is noise.
+In a probabilistic system, ambiguity is noise.
 Unlike a human collaborator, an AI agent lacks "grounding"—the shared biological, social, and historical context that allows humans to infer meaning from incomplete data.
 Therefore, any information not explicitly transmitted in the signal (the prompt) is subject to entropy, degrading into randomness or hallucination.
 Effective protocol requires forcibly increasing the signal-to-noise ratio to overcome the physics of the channel.
+Reducing entropy requires The Principle of Structural Determinism.

 Failure Scenario: A developer tells an agent to "refactor this function to be cleaner."
 Because "cleaner" is semantically ambiguous and the agent lacks the team's shared definition of "clean code," it removes essential error handling logic, treating it as "clutter."